Resources for Prospective Students

 Admission to the Graduate School is awarded on the basis of evidence of academic achievement and promise.
 Applications of students who meet Graduate School requirements are forwarded to the appropriate academic units for final approval.
 Certain programs require higher admission standards than those of the Graduate School.
 Due to the high demand for many graduate programs, meeting the minimum requirements of the Graduate School does not guarantee admission into a particular program.

-Applicants with unsatisfactory undergraduate records who have completed a minimum of nine hours of graded graduate course work with at least a 3.33 graduate grade point average (GPA) (“A” = 4.0) in a graduate program and who have acceptable GRE scores will be considered for admission.
+Applicants with unsatisfactory undergraduate records who have completed a minimum of nine hours of graded graduate course work with at least a 3.33 graduate grade point average (GPA) (“A” = 4.0) in a graduate program will be considered for admission.
 Applicants who appear admissible on the basis of unofficial and/or incomplete transcripts of previous work or unofficial test scores, but who are unable to supply the required records prior to registration, may be granted provisional admission.
 Subsequent enrollment will not be permitted until all provisions are met.
 Provisional admission does not guarantee subsequent regular admission to the Graduate School.

 Regular admission is awarded to applicants who intend to pursue a doctoral degree (Ph.D.) and meet the following requirements: